 These campaigns serve up the most relevant combinations of your visual and contextual inventory to web visitors across Google homepage, Google shopping tab, Google display network, YouTube and Gmail users.

 With smart campaigns all you need to do is decide which products to advertise, set a ROAS goal, create a dynamic ad creative, set your daily budget and you are good to go.

 Before you can implement a smart shopping campaign you need to ensure the following:

 Conversion Tracking (with revenue) – You must have conversion tracking with transaction specific values (revenue) in order to use smart shopping.
-This is because you must enter a desired ROAS percentage before you can start advertising using this campaign type.
+This is because you must enter a desired ROAS percentage before you can start advertising with this campaign type.